Group G

 Group G Preview

-Adding intrigue, Cape Verde vs Uzbekistan and Spain vs Cape Verde and Colombia vs Cape Verde and Colombia vs Uzbekistan and Spain vs Uzbekistan are first-time competitive encounters โ a clean slate with no historical baggage, where scouting and preparation become critical.
+Adding intrigue, Egypt vs Iran and Egypt vs New Zealand and Belgium vs Egypt and Belgium vs Iran and Belgium vs New Zealand and Iran vs New Zealand are first-time competitive encounters — a clean slate with no historical baggage, where scouting and preparation become critical.

-Spain and Colombia are the clear favorites to advance, but the expanded format gives Cape Verde a lifeline โ a strong third-place finish with good goal difference could still mean progression to the Round of 32.
+Belgium and Iran are the clear favorites to advance, but the expanded format gives New Zealand a lifeline — a strong third-place finish with good goal difference could still mean progression to the Round of 32.

-Generated deterministically from Power Index WC26-PI-v1.0 and H2H corpus.
+Generated deterministically from Power Index WC26-PI-v1.1 and H2H corpus.
 Not AI opinion.

 Key Matchup